 - Add the cheeses first, spread them out, and cut a few slices off blocks.

-- 8 oz. block sharp Cheddar cheese
+- 8 ounce block sharp Cheddar cheese

-- 8 oz. block Havarti cheese
+- 8 ounce block Havarti cheese or other cheese of your choice

-- 2 cups olive medley with roasted garlic (from deli)
+- 2 cups olive medley with roasted garlic from deli

 - 1 large red seedless grape cluster